JFang370/WebDev-Assignment-2/README.md

 # grid-code

-This repository is the code for our zoo webpage
+This repository is the code for our grid webpage

 ### Live Link
 https://jfang370.github.io/WebDev-Assignment-2/